acgetchell/mundus-atrox/src/journals/twenty-first.md

 ![Shrine of the Deep Father](images/ooa03-04.png)

 We are escorted to the altar of the deep father.
 It consists of a manta ray splayed out with 2 Octopodes on top and tentacles decoratively arranged.
 Everything is seeping blood and the entire altar reeks of blood and decay.
-They carry in this dwarf who we can tell is about to be sacrificed and I start to feel furious.
+They carry in this Duergar who we can tell is about to be sacrificed and I start to feel furious.
 I don’t have anything to help him though.
-Just when I can see *Geral* is about to step in, while the high priestess hovers a dagger above the dwarf’s heart, we see *Ploopploopeen* strike the high priestess, his daughter.
+Just when I can see *Geral* is about to step in, while the high priestess hovers a dagger above the dwarf’s heart, *Ploopploopeen* strikes the high priestess, his daughter.

 Round 1